canonical/mlflow-operator/docs/how-to/integrate/integrate-cos.rst

 Obtain the Grafana Dashboard URL
 --------------------------------

 To access the Grafana dashboard, you need the URL.
-Run the following command to get the URLs for the COS endpoints:
+Run the following command to get the URLs for COS endpoints:

 .. code-block:: bash